gao-sun/github-vsc/README.md

 # GitHub VSC

-Use VSCode to view and commit changes on GitHub repos, in your browser.
-Inspired by github1s.
+Launch VSCode dev environment in your browser.
+For free.

 ## How?